bronyowl/gimp-brush-pixelate/README.md

 # Brush Pixelate GIMP Plugin

-A specialized GIMP plugin that creates a dynamic pixelation effect where your brush strokes are applied.
+A simple GIMP plugin that creates a dynamic pixelation effect where your brush strokes are applied, treamlining the process of mosaic censorship.

 ## Installation Guide

 ### Windows
-1. Download the `brush_pixelate.py` file
+1. Download the `auto_pixelate.py` file
 2. Locate your GIMP plugins folder:
    ```
    C:\Users\[YourUsername]\AppData\Roaming\GIMP\2.10\plug-ins\